Filipino styles and honorifics: Royal and noble titles

-Datu (Kadatuan or kedatuan or Tuán) (Baybayin: ᜇᜆᜓ) is the title for chiefs, sovereign princes, and monarchs in the Visayas and Mindanao regions of the Philippines.
-Together with lakan (Luzon), apo (central and northern Luzon), sultan and rajah, they are titles used for native royalty, and are still currently used especially in Mindanao, Sulu and Palawan.
+Datu (Baybayin: ᜇᜆᜓ) is the title for chiefs, sovereign princes, and monarchs in the Visayas and Mindanao regions of the Philippines.
+Together with lakan (Luzon), apo (central and northern Luzon), sultan, and rajah, they are titles used for native royalty, and are still used frequently in Mindanao, Sulu and Palawan.
 Depending upon the prestige of the sovereign royal family, the title of datu could be equated to royal princes, European dukes, marquesses and counts.
-In large ancient barangays, which had contacts with other Southeast Asian cultures through trade, some datus took the title of rajah or sultan.
+In large precolonial barangays, which had contacts with other Southeast Asian cultures through trade, some datus took the title of rajah or sultan.

-Origin

-The oldest historical records mentioning about the title datu is the 7th century Srivijayan inscriptions such as Telaga Batu to describe lesser kings or vassalized kings.
+The oldest historical records mentioning about the title datu is the seventh century Srivijayan inscriptions, such as the Telaga Batu, to describe lesser kings or vassalized kings.
 It was called dātu in Old Malay language to describe regional leader or elder, a kind of chieftain that rules of a collection of kampungs (villages).
 The Srivijaya empire was described as a network of mandala that consists of settlements, villages, and ports each ruled by a datu that vowed their loyalty (persumpahan) to the central administration of Srivijayan Maharaja.
 Unlike the indianized title of raja and maharaja, the term datuk was also found in the Philippines as datu, which suggests its common native Austronesian origin.
 The term kadatwan or kedaton refer to the residence of datuk, equivalent with keraton and istana.
 In later Mataram Javanese culture, the term kedaton shifted to refer the inner private compound of the keraton, the residential complex of king and royal family.

-The word datu is a cognate of the Malay terms Dato or Datu, which is one of many noble titles in Malaysia, and to the Fijian chiefly title of Ratu.Lakan (Baybayin: ᜎᜃᜈ᜔) originally referred to a rank in the pre-Hispanic Filipino nobility in the island of Luzon, which means "paramount ruler."
+Lakan (Baybayin: ᜎᜃᜈ᜔) originally referred to a rank in the precolonial Filipino nobility in the island of Luzon, which means "paramount ruler."
 It has been suggested that this rank is equivalent to that of Rajah, and that different ethnic groups either used one term or the other, or used the two words interchangeably.
-In Visayas and Mindanao, this rank is "Datu".
-"Sultan" was also used in the most developed and complex Islamized principalities of Mindanao.

-Today, the term is still occasionally used to mean "nobleman", but has mostly been adapted to other uses.
-In Filipino Martial Arts, Lakan denotes an equivalent to the black belt rank.
-Also, beauty contests in the Philippines have taken to referring to the winner as "Lakambini", the female equivalent of Lakan.
-In such cases, the contestant's assigned escort can be referred to as a Lakan.
+Today, the term is still occasionally used to mean nobleman, but has mostly been adapted to other uses.
+In Filipino martial arts, it is equivalent to the black belt rank.
+Beauty contests in the Philippines have taken to referring to the winner as lakambini, the female equivalent of lakan.
+In such cases, the contestant's assigned escort can be referred to as a lakan.
 More often, a male pageant winner is named a Lakan.

-The title Lakan can be spelled separately from a person's name (e.g. "Lakan Dula"), or can be incorporated into a singly spelled word (e.g. "Lakandula").Prominent LakansUsers of the title Lakan that figure in 16th and 17th century Spanish colonial accounts of Philippine History include:
+The title can be spelled separately from a person's name (e.g. "Lakan Dula"), or can be incorporated into one word (e.g. "Lakandula").

+16th and 17th-century Spanish colonial accounts of lakan being used in Philippine history include: